bugoutput/DMC2V0/README.md

 Uses obspy, jinja2 and an existing V0 template in order to automatically create V0 header files for any station/ channel combination available on IRIS DMC.

-Code is in progress, still need to add channel traversal and output file creation tasks, and dial in whitespace management in jinja.
+Code is in progress, still need to dial in whitespace management for output files.